FluxML/Flux.jl/docs/src/training/training.md

 These are listed on the [optimisers](@ref man-optimisers) page.

-!!! note "Implicit-style optimiser state"
+!!! compat "Implicit-style optimiser state"
     This `setup` makes another tree-like structure.
 Old versions of Flux did not do this, and instead stored a dictionary-like structure within the optimiser `Adam(0.001)`.
     This was initialised on first use of the version of `update!` for "implicit" parameters.

-## Datasets
+## Datasets & Batches

 The loop above iterates through `train_set`, expecting at each step a tuple `(input, label)`.
 The very simplest such object is a vector of tuples, such as this: